Vivekanand-R/Industry-Outlook/README.md

 Last Refresh: Oct/Nov 2024, Few metrics reported like stock price were dynamic and subject to changes.

-Source: Python API (https://pypi.org/project/yfinance/) For educational purpose, does not constitute financial advice.
+Source: Python API (https://pypi.org/project/yfinance/) For exploratory purpose, does not constitute financial advice.
 For more information, please refer the respective companies annual reports)

 Thanks for listening to the podcast and reading!